day8/re-frame/docs/Flows.md

 Cursors use a single path, whether reading with `deref`, or writing with `reset!` or `swap!`.
 With flows, you declare several input paths, and a separate output path.
 You don't `reset!` a `flow`.
 Instead, this just happens each `event`, if the inputs have changed.

 With flows, you can implement business logic as a reactive state machine, fully independent from Reagent & React.
-This has some deep implications - see [Semantics and Placefulness](#semantics-and-placefulness) for a full explanation.
+This has some deep implications - see [Semantics, Place and State](#semantics-place-and-state) for more explanation.

 #### Can't I just use subscriptions?